Causal Fine-Tuning under Latent Confounded Shift: Spurious Correlation Injection Attack Benchmarks

-The first simulator is semi-synthetic and primary motivated by the experiments in \cite{veitch2021counterfactual}, which inject an artificial spurious relationship between words ``the'' and ``and'' in a given sentence, with respect to its actual label.
+The first benchmark is primary motivated by the experiments in \cite{veitch2021counterfactual}, which inject an artificial spurious relationship between words ``the'' and ``and'' in a given sentence, with respect to its actual label.
 These words are chosen because they are stop words in linguistic theory, generally believed to carry minimal semantic information in a sentence \citep{jurafsky2000speech}.

 To illustrate this, consider the following text (taken from real data): ``\textit{It is so annoying and frustrating to see that the errors from the CS1 edition have been brought forward to this edition.}'' We append a special suffix to the words ``the'' and ``and.''
 For binary classification, the suffixes could be either ``xxxx'' or ``yyyy''.
 If the ``xxxx'' suffix is applied, the sentence becomes ``\textit{It is so annoying andxxxxx frustrating to see that thexxxxx errors from thexxxxx CS1 edition have been brought forward to this edition.}''